& Visionary Recital

 RE-VISION RADIO, then, through its Orphic Essay-with-Soundtrack, questing—“way, way back”—carries on, in popular form, the great Platonic synthesis of logos and mythos (i. e., between the earlier mytho-mystical, as it was transmitted through the Greek Mystery Religions, and the newer rationalist development in Philosophy that had broken away from it: “Intellectual rigor [i.e., logos] and Olympian inspiration [i.e., mythos] no longer stood opposed.”
 Because Plato’s dialectic became—“after it has risen, with an incredible impulse, through the mania [madness] of Eros to the heights of philosophy”—mantic (poetic-prophetic) vision, RE-VISION RADIO’s Orphic Essay-with-Soundtrack would energetically channel philosophy back through the powerful medium of radio, where it rises, with Orphic wings, to the heights of enraptured song—“soul music.” (“Music and rhythm find their way into the secret places of the soul.” –Plato) Remembering that “Philosophy” for Plato is a “care for soul” and begins in “wonder,” the Orphic Essay-with-Soundtrack spans both logos and mythos: both the critical analysis and the enraptured intuition, both the down-to-earth investigation and the flight of poetic inspiration; the fusion of scholarly rigor with poetic reverie—the fusion of philosophical aptitude with musical amplitude.

 RE-VISION RADIO’s Orphic Essay-with-Soundtrack, in mixing Argument & Song (philosophy and music: a Musekal Philosophy), replaces the “murders to dissect” [Wordsworth] mode of academic (Protestant) scholarship with service to Eros—offering insight, synthesis, contemplation, and celebration.
 Thus, the Argument aspect of the Orphic Essay-with-Soundtrack strives to operate in the same way as the erotic mania of Platonic philosophy, of which it is observed that “Eros redefines reason in its own terms.”
 It also strives to be what Romantics wanted their writing to be: reason in her most exalted mood” [Wordsworth] The Argument aspect of the Orphic Essay-with-Soundtrack, then, becomes what that Professor of the “Joyous Science,” Emerson, envisioned as a higher reason: “the living, leaping Logos.”
 RE-VISION RADIO’s Orphic Essay-with-Soundtrack, then, is the Gypsy Scholar’s version of this Romantic ideal, particularly in the sense of an Orphic Scholarship that partakes in what the GS calls the “romance of scholarship,” which expresses itself in “flowers of discourse.”
 Furthermore, concerning the GS’s “down-and-out” move from the Ivory Tower to “that tower down the track,” the Romantic ideal to overcome the “murders to dissect” mode of scholarship with the Eros mode has now been conceived of (by some daring academics) as a “Re-enchanting the Academy.”
 To the Gypsy Scholar (striving for Orphic Scholarship), this means that RE-VISION RADIO’s TOWER OF SONG program is his own way of “Re-enchanting the Academy.”
 (And, as far as the academic essay is concerned, the word “enchantment” comes from the Latin word incantare [in = En- + cantare = sing]; lit., in-song-ment.)
-Therefore, because of this in-song-ment, the Orphic Essay-with-Soundtrack is actually a “Re-enchanment” of the academic form of the essay.
+Therefore, because of this in-song-ment, the Orphic Essay-with-Soundtrack is actually a “Re-enchanment” of the academic form of the essay, which issues in a romance of ideas.

 RE-VISION RADIO’s reunion and fusion of Philosophy & Music makes for a Musekal Philosophy, one that envisions the ideal philosopher (according to Socrates and Plato) as a “fervent musician,” or a “musical man.” (“The soul which has seen most truth shall come to birth as a philosopher, or beauty lover, or fervent musician.” –Socrates, Phaedrus Cf. Gibran: "When Life does not find a singer to sing her heart she produces a philosopher to speak her mind.”)
 And because (according to Plato) Philosophy is really a form of “play”—an artistic endeavor—, it makes the scholar of philosophy a scholar-artist-musician (i.e., an Orphic Scholar), who is distinguished by his or her ability “to play with knowledge and create a collage of ideas or intellectual mind-jazz.”
 Thus, RE-VISION RADIO’s ideal of the Orphic Scholar is about spontaneous prose; “of speaking from your heart and bellowing it out as if you were a crazed jazz man.”
 (Cf. the Orphic Scholar, Nietzsche: “For we easily forget that what the poet as wordsmith could not achieve—the attainment of the highest intellectualization and idealization of myth—he could achieve successfully at any time as a creating musician.”)

 RE-VISION RADIO’s Orphic Essay-with-Soundtrack is a species of “Mental Studies & Performances” [Blake].
 In other words, the Gypsy Scholar attempts to make scholarship a performance art.
 Therefore, the Musekal Philosophy of RE-VISION RADIO’s Orphic Essay-with-Soundtrack finally leads not to ponderous academic desiccation but to ecstatic Dionysian celebration—to the “Joyous Science” (of the Troubadours, Nietzsche, and Emerson).
-This means RE-VISION RADIO’s Orphic Essay-with-Soundtrack's dialectical (the logical discussion of ideas and opinions) trajectory ends in a “music that can deepest reach” [Emerson, the “Orphic Scholar”], which makes for a mood of trance, enchantment, and ecstasy.
+This means RE-VISION RADIO’s Orphic Essay-with-Soundtrack’s dialectical (the logical discussion of ideas and opinions) trajectory ends in a “music that can deepest reach” [Emerson, the “Orphic Scholar”], which makes for a mood of trance, enchantment, and ecstasy.
 “All our reasoning ends in surrender to feeling.”
 [Blaise Pascal] And because the ability to express complex philosophical ideas in lyrics of song is the gift of Orpheus—“divine rhetorician and singer of love songs”—RE-VISION RADIO’s TOWER OF SONG program broadcasts what one Sixties singer-songwriter said the music of that creative and revolutionary era promised: “A deep ecstasy that can be had.”
-Therefore, RE-VISION RADIO’s Musekal Philosophy, via its Orphic Essay-with-Soundtrack, turns out to be—metaphorically and literally—what one modern philosopher envisioned as “Philosophy in a New Key.”
+Therefore, RE-VISION RADIO’s Musekal Philosophy, via its Orphic Essay-with-Soundtrack, turns out to be—metaphorically and literally—what one modern philosopher, Susanne K. Langer, envisioned as “Philosophy in a New Key.”

 September 22, 2004